 Can You Catch Other Fish with Hot Dogs?

-Largemouth bass was among the most commonly caught ones, although most of the time, anglers used either only half a hot dog, or a piece of it on the hook to catch largemouths.
+Largemouth bass were among the most commonly caught ones, although most of the time, anglers used either only half a hot dog or a piece of it on the hook to catch largemouths.

 The same goes for catfish!
 Smaller pieces of hot dog on the bottom are apparently a very effective and popular bait choice for plenty of catfish anglers in the US.

-Some ice anglers have even claimed to have caught crappie and walleye on whole or half a hot dog, but such catches must surely be rather rare.
+Some ice anglers have even claimed to have caught crappie and walleye on whole or half a hot dog, but such catches must surely be fairly rare.

-So there you have it, hot dogs are indeed a used bait for pike fishing that actually catches fish, who would’ve known!
+So there you have it!
+Hot dogs are indeed a commonly used bait for pike fishing that actually catches fish.
+Who would’ve guessed?

 Featured image courtesy of Scott McTaggart